Bringing data minimization to digital wallets at scale with general-purpose zero-knowledge proofs: Discussion

 There are several conceivable practical cases where an implementation of the polygon inbound/outbound proof can be useful.
-For demonstration, we included the coordinates of an individual's place of living in a national or regional ID and used them to prove that the individual lives in Bavaria as an example of a certain city or federal state (see Figure~\ref{fig:leatherpantspredicate}).
+For demonstration, we included the coordinates of an individual's place of living in the credential (e.g., a national~ID) and used them to prove that the individual lives in Bavaria as an example of a certain city or federal state (see Figure~\ref{fig:leatherpantspredicate}).
 This predicate can be used to prove an authorization to claim certain benefits.
-Another example are regional energy markets where -- based on its location -- intermittent source of green electricity like a roof solar plant can register to offer its electricity or flexibility~\citep[e.g.,~][]{antal2021blockchainlocalflex, mengelkamp2018designing}.
-Research considers such markets, on which energy assets can register autonomously, a promising way to improve the share of renewables in the grid.
-Often, these markets are blockchain-based, which means that sensitive information must not be disclosed during the registration process, particularly for small assets owned by individuals.
-As we use Circom for the implementation of our prototype, we were also able to create a corresponding \ac{snark} verifier smart contract for Ethereum fully automatically.
+Another example are regional energy markets where -- based on its location -- an intermittent source of green electricity like a roof solar plant can register to offer its electricity or flexibility~\citep[e.g.,~][]{antal2021blockchainlocalflex, mengelkamp2018designing}.
+Some research considers these local markets, on which energy assets can register autonomously, as a promising way to improve the share of renewables in the grid.
+Often, these markets are blockchain-based~\citep{strueker2019blockchain}, which means that the disclosure of sensitive information during the registration process is particularly problematic; even more for small assets owned by individuals.
+As we use Circom for the implementation of our prototype, we were also able to create a corresponding \ac{snark} verifier smart contract for Ethereum fully automatically, such that our \ac{snark}-based \acp{vp} can be verified by a smart contract -- provided the smart contract provides a source of pseudo-random challenges, e.g., using the hash of the current block, and controls for double-use to mitigate replay attacks.

-Our prototype implementation provides a generic circuit that verifies the integrity of all metadata and content data as well as non-expiration, non-revocation, and holder binding.
+Our prototype implementation also provides a generic, customizable circuit that verifies the integrity of all metadata and content data as well as non-expiration, non-revocation, and holder binding.
 When all content data has been verified in the circuit, a novel predicate can be implemented very easily, as only the predicate with private inputs \texttt{attribute[0]} to \texttt{attribute[7]} needs to be implemented.
 Consequently, for a customized predicate that adds up the first, second, and fourth attribute, the only thing the verifier would need to implement is a new output signal \texttt{returnValue} and assign \texttt{returnValue <== attribute[0] + attribute[1] + attribute[3]}.